jh1236/handball-server/docs/Player Endpoints.md

     - The searchable name of the team that the players play on
 - includeStats: bool (Optional)
     - True if the stats of each player should be included
+- makeNice: bool (Optional)
+  - True if the server should format the data before it is sent.

 #### Return Structure